 - Digital Rectal Examination (DRE) - This rectal exam allows your physician to physically examine your prostate gland to see any abnormalities in the texture, shape or size of your gland.

 - PSA (prostate specific antigen) Test - A blood sample is tested for PSA (which is produced by your prostate gland and is normally found in your blood).
-However, if the PSA level is abnormally high, this may indicate the possibility of having prostate cancer.
+However, if the PSA level is abnormally high, this may indicate the possibility of having cancer of the prostate.

 - Biomarker Test - These are non-PSA-based diagnostic tests for prostate cancer that may perhaps be more accurate than PSA testing.
 One example is the PCA3 that is specific for the prostate cancer antigen 3.